 There are a number of incentives to promote self-employment, including favourable tax treatment and lower social and non-tax contributions.
 Such incentives risk distorting the labour market by fostering bogus self-employment.
 For example, the exemption from social contributions for employers makes this group an attractive alternative to traditional employees.
 As such, there is a need to reduce institutionally driven self-employment, whilst still promoting entrepreneurship and innovation.

-The objective of this Peer Review is not to compare the institutional set-ups (and the specific policies that depend greatly on the understanding of specific institutional set-ups).
+The objective of the Peer Review was not to compare the institutional set-ups (and the specific policies that depend greatly on the understanding of specific institutional set-ups).
 The different institutional situations regarding self-employment and flexible work are too divergent among European countries to make a meaningful comparison of the entire institutional set-up possible.

-The Peer Review will be hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from Eurofound and the European Commission.
+The Peer Review was hosted by the Dutch Ministry of Social Affairs and Employment and attended by government representatives and independent expert from nine other European countries, as well as representatives from Eurofound and the European Commission.